 The other star attraction of the ‘DNP’ is the localized Stoliczka’s (or White-browed) Bushchat, a species restricted to the Thar Desert and its vicinity.
 We should be able to watch one of these fascinating little birds doing its strange breast-pouting movements as it stalks along on the ground.

 Raptors are still fairly common in the area and we may well encounter White-rumped and Red-headed Vultures, Short-toed and Tawny Eagles, Long-legged Buzzard and Laggar Falcon.
-Other species that we are likely to find include Cream-coloured Courser, Chestnut-bellied Sandgrouse (and sometimes Black-bellied Sandgrouse), Green Bee-eater, Black-crowned Sparrow-Lark, Bimaculated and Greater Short-toed Larks, Isabelline Wheatear, Graceful Prinia, Asian Desert Warbler, Desert Whitethroat (split from Lesser), Isabelline Shrike (the form concerned is sometimes split as Xinjiang Shrike), Common Raven and Indian Silverbill.
+Other species that we are likely to find include Cream-coloured Courser, Chestnut-bellied Sandgrouse (and sometimes Black-bellied Sandgrouse), Green Bee-eater, Black-crowned Sparrow-Lark, Bimaculated and Greater Short-toed Larks, Isabelline Wheatear, Graceful Prinia, Asian Desert Warbler, Desert Whitethroat, Isabelline Shrike, Common Raven and Indian Silverbill.
 Indian Gazelles (or Chinkara) are common in the park.

 We will also visit an area where a few low, sparsely-scrubbed, rocky ridges break up the monotony of these flat desert lands and here we should find Desert Lark, Rufous-fronted Prinia and Red-tailed Wheatear.